Saeed Jalili: Activities and views

 He was a true believer in the Iranian Revolution.
 He was constantly taking notes during the session, and at the same time had a wry smile on his face.
 Jalili and his colleagues looked at me many times and seemed to find the presence of America worrying.

-Then he started giving a 40-minute long speech and weaving unnecessary philosophy about the Iranian culture and history, as well as the constructive role it can play in the region.
+Then he started giving a 40-minute long meandering speech and weaving unnecessary philosophy about the Iranian culture and history, as well as the constructive role it can play in the region.
 Jalili shockingly blurts out words when he wants to avoid a direct answer, and this was exactly one of those moments.
-He even mentioned that he is still teaches part-time at Tehran University.
+He even mentioned that he still teaches part-time at Tehran University.
 But, I was not at all jealous of his students.
-In the 1980s, he was wounded in the battle with the Iraqis, he had lost part of his right leg and was facing obvious problems in walking.